ProjectOpenSea/opensea-stream-discord-webhook/README.md

 A sample repo showing how a developer using the OpenSea Stream API might be able to connect a Discord webhook to send messages whenever new events occur for a collection.

-This particular codebase tracks all event types for 4 collections: Bored Ape Yacht Club, Aurory, Doodles, and Decentraland Wearables.
+This particular codebase tracks all event types for the collections in the Yuga Labs world of NFTs: Bored Ape Yacht Club, Bored Ape Kennel Club, Mutant Ape Yacht Club, and Otherdeed.

 ## Setup